FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 OperatorHub is a great place to find operators for common use cases, such as databases, message queues, and monitoring solutions.
 It provides `helm` charts for easy installation.

-#figure(image("../../figures/kubernetes-deployment-example.excalidraw.svg"), caption: "Simple Kubernetes Deployment")
+#figure(image("../../figures/kubernetes-deployment-example.excalidraw.svg"), caption: "Simple Kubernetes Deployment") <k8s-deployment>
 === A Simple Kubernetes Deployment

-This is a simple Kubernetes deployment, that hosts a web application.
+In @k8s-deployment we can see a simple Kubernetes deployment, that hosts a web application.
 This web application requires a database, which is managed by a StatefulSet.
 The database is deployed as two replicas, to ensure high availability.
 Its data is stored in @persistentvolume[s], which is mounted to the database pod.